YottaDB/YDBDoc/ProgGuide/isv.rst

 $J[OB] the current process identifier.

-YottaDB/GT.M uses the decimal representation of the current process identifier (PID) for the value of $JOB. $JOB is guaranteed to be unique for every concurrently operating process on a system.
+YottaDB uses the decimal representation of the current process identifier (PID) for the value of $JOB. $JOB is guaranteed to be unique for every concurrently operating process on a system.
 However, operating systems reuse PIDs over time.
-YottaDB/GT.M does not permit the SET command to modify $JOB.
+YottaDB does not permit the SET command to modify $JOB.

 Example: